CMessinides/nod/README.md

 # nod
-Notes and tasks, all in one place.
+Notes and tasks, all in one place